 The parent/guardian should call ACS between 6:00 a.m. and 8:30 a.m.
-In the event that the secretary is not available to take the call, parents/guardians should leave a detailed message stating child's name, the date, and a valid reason for the absence.
-As stated, students will have one day for each absence, not exceeding five days to make up any missed work.
-Work not completed within the allotted time frame will result in a zero.
+In the event that the secretary is not available to take the call, parents/guardians should leave a detailed message stating the child's name, the date, and a valid reason for the absence.

 Any student missing 5 consecutive scheduled school days will be required to obtain documentation from a physician before returning to school.

-Proper documentation from a physician must be submitted to the school nurse within 5 school days upon the students return to excuse an absence.
+Proper documentation from a physician must be submitted to the school nurse within 5 school days from the last day a student is absent and upon the students return to excuse any absences.
 Students will not be penalized for excused absences.